hrushikesh-chidley/gossip-framework/README.md

-# monitoring-service
+# Gossip Framework For Java Based Microservices
-Gossip Based Monitoring Service in Java For Microservices
+Gossip Framework for Java based microservices with monitoring extension for collecting and disseminating monitoring info